TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

    (V.7.2.2 Changes) (1.15.2 Minecraft)
-Note to self: test AtSurfaceBelowTopLayerWithExtra, AtBottomOfLedge, AtSurfaceRoofedForest, AtSurfaceThroughWaterWithExtra, ChanceOnAllLiquidBottoms, RandomChanceUnderSurface, TwiceSurfaceWithChance, ChanceOnAllSurfaces, ChanceOnAllLiquidSurfaces

 	Servers:
 ·Add ultra-amplifed-overworld=true to your server.properties file to make this mod replace the Overworld with the Ultra Amplified terrain.
 Even Biome O' Plenty had to use a hack because of a change with server.properties in 1.13+.

 	Config:
-·Added config option to force exiting The Bumblezone to place you into the Overworld.
+·Added config option to make exiting Ultra Amplified dimension to always place you into the Overworld.
+·Fixed bug where disabling Spiky Badlands or Ice Spikes config while in a world, exiting, and re-entering won't take effect sometimes.
+Now it always will.

 	Dimension:
 ·Redid some of the teleporting code to handle entering/exiting the Ultra Amplified dimension better when entering from other dimension or you entered it by a different way other than the Amplified Portal block.